JoseLlarena/Britfone/README.md

 ## Sources

-The initial source of the phonetic transcriptions is [cmudict](https://github.com/cmusphinx/cmudict), plus a number of online sources for  British English specifics.
+The initial source of the phonetic transcriptions is [cmudict](https://github.com/cmusphinx/cmudict), plus a number of other sources for British English specifics: Wiktionary, Wikipedia, the Collins Dictionary, the Oxford Dictionary, the Cambridge Dictionary and the MacMillan Dictionary.

-The main sources of the word frequency-filtered vocabulary are the top 10K in the British National Corpus and the Google Web Corpus.
+The main sources of the word frequency-filtered vocabulary are the top 10K in the British National Corpus, the Google Web Corpus and the New General Service Lists.
 Not all words in these lists are included since due to sampling bias there are uncommon words like _athelstan_ or _phentermine_, as well as foreign words.
 Also excluded are initialisms.

 ## MIT License (MIT)

-Copyright (c) 2015 by Jose Llarena
+Copyright (c) 2017 by Jose Llarena

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in